NickPaterson/bookworm-squad/README.md

 ### Running the Application

-Open a terminal, navigate to the project directory, and run the following command:
+Open a terminal, navigate to the project directory `bookworm-squad`, and run the following command:

 ```bash
 docker-compose up